-James A. Savage, M.D. received his medical degree from the University of Cincinnati in Cincinnati, Ohio.
-He completed his internship at Baylor University Medical Center in Dallas, Texas and his residency in ophthalmology at Ohio State University Hospitals in Columbus, Ohio, where he served as Chief Resident from 1978 to 1979.
+James A. Savage, M.D. received a B.A. in Chemistry from Northwestern University, and his medical degree from the University of Cincinnati in Cincinnati, Ohio.
+He completed his internship at Baylor University Medical Center and his residency in ophthalmology at Ohio State University Hospitals in Columbus, Ohio, where he served as Chief Resident from 1978 to 1979.

 Dr. Savage completed a clinical fellowship in glaucoma at the Massachusetts Eye and Ear Infirmary at Harvard Medical School, and has been in private practice for 40 years.